 - Consider using a synthetic facial pheromone like Feliway®, which can mimic your cat’s natural pheromones and provide a calming effect in a stressful or unfamiliar situation, like when you use her carrier, or when your cat is going to be around unfamiliar people or animals.

 Your cat’s hearing is approximately four times more sensitive than yours (65 kHz in cats vs 20 kHz in humans), and your cat hears higher frequencies than you, including ultrasound.
-However, she cannot localize sounds very well and, because her sense of hearing is so sensitive, she perceives loud noises when we think we are talking in a normal voice.
-The noise of other cats, other animals, strange people, often startles cats.
+However, she cannot localize sounds very well and because her sense of hearing is so sensitive, she perceives loud noises when we think we are talking in a normal voice.
+The noise of other cats, other animals, and strange people often startles cats.
 To help keep your cat calm:

 - Try to keep the noises low around your cat, especially when she may be getting stressed due to an unfamiliar environment or person.